pranigopu/exploringTextMining/textMining.md

 # Text mining
 ## Definition
 Text mining or text analytics is the process of transforming unstructured text into structured, normalized data.
-Structured data1 implies
+Structured data implies
 1. Standardised format (i.e., format uniformly used for every use case)
 2. Well-defined structure
 3. Accessible to humans and programs